| | |

 Tips for crocheting post stitches

 The Straight and Narrow Sweater is an example of this curving or moving cables.
-(This is a term I use – I’m not sure whether there’s a better official way of explaining this!)
+(This is a term I use – I’m not sure whether there’s a better official way of explaining this!).
+This pattern also uses what I call ‘crossed cables’ which I have a tutorial for.

 Cabled roll neck crochet sweater with fairy lights and candles